 Peter J. Mouginis-Mark

-Director, Hawaii Institute of Geophysics and Planetology, School of Ocean Earth Science and Technologyand
+Emeritus Researcher, Hawaii Institute of Geophysics and Planetology, School of Ocean Earth Science and Technology

-Director, University of Hawaii at Manoa Sustainability Initiative, Office of the Vice Chancellor for Research and Graduate EducationPh.D.
+Affiliate Faculty Member, Hawaii Sea GrantPh.D.
 (1977) in Environmental Sciences, University of Lancaster, England.
 Thesis title:"Morphology and Distribution of Martian Rampart Craters"

 Mars Geology: Tooting Crater

-I have also worked on several projects that created their own web sites.
-I am not actively involved in any of these efforts at this time, but you might like to take a look at the following to see what I have worked on in the past:
+In addition, I spend a lot of time as Director of the Pacific Regional Planetary Data Center archiving historic materials from earlier space missions, and placing this material on our web site.
+I have worked on several big projects that created their own web sites.
+You might like to take a look at the following to see what I am working on now, or that I have worked on in the past: